 Indeed, our identity comes from being crucified and resurrected with Christ:

-We have been buried with him through baptism into death, so that as Christ was raised from the dead through the glory of the Father, so we too might walk in newness of life.
-For if we have become united with him in the likeness of his death, certainly we shall also be in the likeness of his resurrection, knowing this, that our old self was crucified with him, in order that our body of sin might be done away with, so that we would no longer be slaves to sin.
+We were buried therefore with him by baptism into death, in order that, just as Christ was raised from the dead by the glory of the Father, we too might walk in newness of life.
+For if we have been united with him in a death like his, we shall certainly be united with him in a resurrection like his.
+We know that our old self was crucified with him in order that the body of sin might be brought to nothing, so that we would no longer be enslaved to sin.
 (Romans 6:4–6)

 Satan will use our indwelling sin as blackmail, declaring that we cannot be in Christ and sin in heart or body like this.
 In those moments, we remind him that he is right about one thing only: our sin is indeed sin.
 It is indeed transgression against God and nothing else.